Altinn/altinn-studio-docs/content/app/development/ux/components/checkbox/_index.en.md

 Text field that allows for more elaborate description of options.
 Displayed directly beneath component label.

 #### 5. Tooltip
-When filled in, a questionmark will be displayed next to the compoent label.
-Clicking the questionmark will display the text as a popup.
+When filled in, a question mark will be displayed next to the component label.
+Clicking the question mark will display the text as a popup.
 Can be used for clarification, examples, use cases, etc.

 #### 6. Read-only